tcmulder/aquamin/docs/features/theme-configuration.md

  ┗ 📂 global                // global styling that exists site-wide
    ┣ 📄 alignment.css       // block alignment customizations
    ┣ 📄 animations.css      // reusable multi-component keyframe animations
-   ┣ 📄 fonts.css           // custom font imports (see Fonts below)
+   ┣ 📄 fonts.css           // custom font imports (see Fonts section below)
-   ┣ 📂 normalize           // global styling for common html elements you'll customize ┣ 📄 shame.css           // styling we hope to fix later (occurs last in cascade) ┣ 📄 theme.css           // main entry file (coordinates global styling cascade) ┗ 📄 variables.css       // css custom properties (first in cascade)
+   ┣ 📂 normalize           // global styling for common html elements you'll customize ┣ 📄 shame.css           // styling we hope to fix later (occurs near last in cascade) ┣ 📄 theme.css           // main entry file (coordinates global styling cascade) ┗ 📄 variables.css       // css custom properties (first in cascade)
 ```

 ## Fonts
-You should add fonts to a `aquamin/assets/global/fonts/` folder, then add the `@font-face` definitions in the `aquamin/assets/global/fonts.css` file.
+Add fonts to a `aquamin/assets/global/fonts/` folder, then add the `@font-face` definitions in the `aquamin/assets/global/fonts.css` file.
 Webpack will take care including your font files within the `aquamin/dist/` directory, and aquamin will enqueue them.

 Or, you can directly enqueue any fonts from a CDN (like Google Fonts) within the `aquamin/functions.php` file.